codeclimate/codeclimate-rubocop/config/contents/style/empty_case_condition.md

-This cop checks for case statements with an empty condition.
+Checks for case statements with an empty condition.

 ### Example: